Spatial Data Alignment

 VRBlock <- transferData(VRBlock, from = "Assay1", to = "Assay2")

-VoltRon supports multiple assays within each layer.
-Now, Section 2 includes two spot-type assays:
+VoltRon supports multiple feature type within each assay.
+Now, the Visium assay includes two spot-type features:

-• a pseudo Visium assay with aggregated Xenium raw counts.
+• a pseudo Visium feature count matrix with aggregated Xenium raw counts.

 We can now visualize both the original and aggregated counts of a gene, such as ERBB2 and ESR1 that marks ductal carcinoma in situ (DCIS) regions, to validate the correlation of gene signatures across adjacent tissue sections, and to validate the accuracy of the automated image alignment.
 Here, PGR is also expressed at a small DCIS region found on adipocyte niche of the tissue.